Top 8 UX Psychology Principles Every Appreneur Should Know

 The size and distance are two key factors considered in the user interface (UI) design psychology of Fitts law.
 Whichever input field and button performs an action such as ‘Register Now’, ‘Submit’, etc. has larger elements so that they are easier to spot.

-Being larger in size, they are easier to interact with so that they are positioned in a region that will be more likely to be hit by the user’s thumbs.
+Being larger in size, they are easier to interact with so they are positioned in a region that will be more likely to be hit by the user’s thumbs.

 Over to You!